-As outlined in our first article, third-party redline solutions offer theoretical benefits based around having a wholly digitised contract negotiation and redline process.
+As outlined in our first article, third-party solutions for redlining contracts offer theoretical benefits based around having a wholly digitised contract negotiation and redline process.

 These solutions take the accepted legal and commercial standard that is Microsoft Word and ‘Track Changes’ and attempt to replicate this feature-set in a web-based application.

 However, the problem with theoretical benefits is that they are just that - theoretical.
 Once they’re tested in the real world, they often fail to deliver on the promises.